 Yanoula Athanassakis is Assistant Vice Provost for Academic Affairs (for NYU’s Provost, Katherine E. Fleming).
-Dr. Athanassakis is Co-founder of NYU’s Environmental Humanities Series, Instructor in the departments of English and Environmental Studies, and Chair of the Provost’s Sustainability Working Group.
+She is also co-founder and Director of NYU’s Environmental Humanities Series, Instructor in the departments of English and Environmental Studies, and Chair of the Provost’s Sustainability Working Group.
 In addition to supporting our faculty’s research, teaching, and international – and interdisciplinary – work, Dr. Athanassakis works closely with a number of University committees and initiatives.
 Before coming to NYU, Dr. Athanassakis served as Co-director for UC Summer Sessions to Greece for nine years and in various editorial positions for both popular and academic publications, including the Journal of Transnational American Studies.
 Dr. Athanassakis has extensive experience with matters related to academic affairs and research, international education programming, and curricular development.

 A former American Council of Learned Societies New Faculty Fellow at Rutgers, and Literature Fellow at UC Santa Barbara’s College of Creative Studies, her research and teaching interests include the environmental humanities, American literature, animal studies, food studies, race and ethnic studies, gender studies, globalization, and environmental justice.
 Dr. Athanassakis holds an M.A. from the University of Illinois at Urbana-Champaign and a Ph.D. from UC Santa Barbara in literature and global studies.